Image

 Selection

-- if the concept is a concrete, familiar
+- if the concept is a concrete, familiar object or a tangible,

-object or a tangible, externally obvious state, use an iconic sign
+externally obvious state, use an iconic sign

-- if the concept will be used repeatedly
+- if the concept will be used repeatedly throughout an

-throughout an application or environment, consider establishing a
+application or environment, consider establishing a conventional

-can be borrowed from the 'real' world'
+be borrowed from the 'real' world'

 - in most other cases - and particularly when the concept is an

-abstract process or a subtle transition between
+abstract process or a subtle transition between states - a

-states - a textual label should be used
+textual label should be used

-- avoid the mixing of purely textual,
+- avoid the mixing of purely textual, iconic and indexical or

-iconic and indexical or symbolic signs
+symbolic signs

 Refinement